tldr-pages/tldr/pages/common/apm.md

 > See `atom`.
 > More information: <https://github.com/atom/apm>.

-- Install package from http://atom.io/packages or theme from http://atom.io/themes:
+- Install a package from http://atom.io/packages or theme from http://atom.io/themes:

 `apm install {{package_name}}`